SiliconLabs/zigbee_applications/zigbee_sed_z3switch/zigbee_7.x/EFR32MG21/README.md

 ## Special Notes ##

-1. For functional tests, BTN0 on the switch can be used to start to join a network.
-A centralized network other than a decentralized one is required.
+1. For functional tests, btn0 on the switch can be used to start to join a network.
+A centralized network is required.
 2. The switch only tries to pair with a light right after it joins a new network.
 3. The application built from the .sls project provided requires a correct bootloader to work.
 For general information about bootloaders check Section 4.6 About Bootloaders in [QSG180](https://www.silabs.com/documents/public/quick-start-guides/qsg180-zigbee-emberznet-7x-quick-start-guide.pdf).
 4. The EM2 current may stay at about 3 mA after flashing the firmware, keep capturing and slide the power source to BAT then back to AEM on the bottom left of the main board.
-5. BTN0 and BTN1 connect to PD02 and PD03 on BRD4181A, seperately.
+5. btn0 and btn1 connect to PD02 and PD03 on BRD4181A, seperately.
 Pins on port C and port D do not have EM2/3 wake functionality.
-Thus, it is impossible to use BTN0 on the switch to control the light, when the switch stays in EM2.
+Thus, it is impossible to use btn0 on the switch to control the light, when the switch stays in EM2.
 Please change to another pin that connects to port A or B for such function.
 For further information, please refer to the schematic of BRD4181A.
+6. The app.c file has had all the led references removed.
+Since the led components have been uninstalled, calls to led have no functionality.